Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 The spirit of the age affects all the arts; and the minds of men, being once roused from their lethargy, and put into a fermentation, turn themselves on all sides, and carry improvements into every art and science.3

-The philosophical writings of this period, which is known as the Enlightenment, contributed to the eighteenth-century liberalization of business, government, and religion.
+The philosophical writings of this period — the Enlightenment — contributed to the eighteenth-century liberalization of business, government, and religion.

-Joel Mokyr argues that aspects of the Scientific Revolution were carried forward into the Enlightenment.
-Their synthesis constituted an “Industrial Enlightenment” that gave rise to the new technologies of the Industrial Revolution.
-Enlightenment philosophy intensified the Industrial Revolution by changing the British political system and influencing its deliberations.
+Joel Mokyr argues that aspects of the Scientific Revolution were carried forward into the Enlightenment, generating an “Industrial Enlightenment” that gave rise to the new technologies of the Industrial Revolution.
+Enlightenment philosophy then intensified the Industrial Revolution by changing the British political system and influencing its deliberations.
 It was responsible, at least in part, for bringing mercantilism to an end and replacing it with a more open and competitive economic system.

 The Scientific Revolution and Invention

 From about 1870 onwards, new technologies were often based on advances in scientific knowledge.
-However, the connection between science and technology before that time, and in particular during the Industrial Revolution, was less direct:
+Before that time, and in particular during the Industrial Revolution, the connection between science and technology was less direct:

 The first Industrial Revolution — and most technological developments preceding it — had little or no scientific base.
 It created a chemical industry with no chemistry, an iron industry without metallurgy, power machinery without thermodynamics.
 Engineering, medical technology, and agriculture until 1850 were pragmatic bodies of applied knowledge in which things were known to work, but rarely was it understood why they worked.4

-What science offered in place of knowledge was methodology.
+What science had to offer in place of knowledge was methodology.

 At the time of the Industrial Revolution, one of the most respected advocates of scientific methodology was Francis Bacon (1561-1626).
 Bacon had been a Parliamentarian and a servant of the Crown, and Lord Chancellor of England under James I. His scientific credentials were weak.